 “We expect idlers to be changed whenever you're changing a cassette,” said Arraiz.
 “I think that’s a fairly acceptable wear rate.”

-With 130mm of rear travel, this Forbidden Druid is one of a new breed of high pivot bikes.
+With 130mm of rear travel, this Forbidden Druid is one of a new breed of mid-travel high-pivot bikes.

 The big question I had for Arraiz was whether high pivots would trickle down to more short-travel bikes.